oliwebd/Export-backup-D1-Database-As-Sql/README.md

 ---

-Made with ❤️ for the Cloudflare D1 community
+Made with ❤️ for the Cloudflare D1 dev community by a Bangladeshi — a farmer's son.
+Love hard work and staying active.